 • In Dec.
 2011, Orbit Logic Inc. of Greenbelt, MD, USA signed a contract with GISTDA of Thailand for the delivery of a collection feasibility solution for the THEOS imaging satellite.
 Under the terms of the contract Orbit Logic will host the off-the-shelf, web-based CFT (Collection Feasibility Tool) configured for the THEOS satellite on an Orbit Logic server for exclusive use by GISTDA.
 An enhanced version of CFT will be delivered to GISTDA in early 2012 for hosting on a GISTDA server for operational use by GISTDA and THEOS imagery customers.
 19)

-• On December 15, 2010, an emergency orbital maneuver was conducted to avoid a close approach of space debris.
+• On December 15, 2010, an emergency orbital manoeuvre was conducted to avoid a close approach of space debris.
 22)

 • In the period September to December 2010, THEOS provided monitoring/coverage for the 2010 Thailand Floods.
 23)

-• On June 1, 2009, official announcement of THEOS data service opening to domestic users.
-This occurred after successful in-orbit tests, further calibration-validation for about 3 months and preparation for operational data service.
+• On June 1, 2009, the official announcement of THEOS data service opening to domestic users.
+This occurred after successful in-orbit tests, further calibration-validation for about 3 months and prepare for operational data service.

 • By the end of 2008, all space segment and ground segment functions were verified.
 In January 2009, there was a successful in-orbit review and the system was declared "operational".
 26)

 • The IOT (In Orbit Test) phase started on Oct.
-17, 2008 consisting of two cycles of 26 days each.
-All specified system performances of the spacecraft and its payload were tested, validated and calibrated in this period.
+17, 2008, consisting of two cycles of 26 days each.
+All specified system performances of the spacecraft and its payload were tested, validated and calibrated during this period.
 In parallel, imagery of certain regions was acquired for image calibration and validation.

 • In the period Oct.
-4-14, 2008, a series of orbit transfer maneuvers was conducted to raise the orbit from 680 km to the final nominal orbit of 822 km.
+4-14, 2008, a series of orbit transfer manoeuvres were conducted to raise the orbit from 680 km to the final nominal orbit of 822 km.

 • On Oct.
 3, 2008, THEOS took the first set of images over Bangkok, Phuket Island and some regions outside Thailand.
 27)